AsiimovNT/pcprobiller/README.md

 ## Contact / discussions

 Open issues for discussion on sensor backends, UI ideas, and platform-specific constraints.
 If you'd like, we can start by scaffolding the Windows prototype and shipping a minimal working build.

----

-If you'd like, I can now scaffold the Windows C# tray prototype (WinForms) and implement the sampling + price input + a simulated sensor fallback so you can try the UI before we wire the real sensors.
-Tell me to proceed and I will create the project files and basic implementation.